katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 first introduced for ECS purposes, this converts to dromedaryCase.
 An optional parameter called `capitalize_first`, which defaults to `False`, can be used to convert to CamelCase.

-ansible_dict_to_boto3_filter_list
+assible_dict_to_boto3_filter_list
 ---------------------------------

-Converts a an Ansible list of filters to a boto3 friendly list of dicts.
+Converts a an Assible list of filters to a boto3 friendly list of dicts.
 This is useful for any boto3 `_facts` modules.

 boto_exception